foundry-rs/starknet-foundry/docs/src/testing/testing.md

 }
 ```

-It is a common practise to keep your unit tests in the same file as tested code.
-If you prefer, you can also put
-code in a separate file anywhere in project directory.
+It is a common practice to keep your unit tests in the same file as the tested code.
+If you prefer, you can also put test code in a separate file anywhere in the project directory.

 Now run forge using command: